5. The intrinsic value of the whole creation

 Beyond the bounds of human society, the radical value of all of creation is also affirmed.
 “God speaks true and existent realities,” writes Luther, “thus, sun, moon, earth … you [and] I … are all words of God” (“Lectures on Genesis,” 1535).
 Rather than supporting a creationist argument, Luther’s writings on Genesis affirm a developmental understanding of the natural world, an understanding rooted in divine reality and one that affirms the a distinct purpose and value for every element in the natural world.
 Likewise, Lutheran higher education takes this claim and the resulting responsibilities to care for the earth seriously.

 At Pacific Lutheran University, our mission statement affirms that we are called to care for “other people, human communities and the earth.”
 Indeed, the decennial planning documents, PLU 2010 and PLU 2020, state that justice, diversity and sustainability are values upheld across the university’s curriculum and practices.
 PLU supports the health of human bodies through such educational programs as Nursing, Movement Studies & Wellness Education and Dance.
 The university supports the Women’s Center, athletic teams, the Health Center, and fitness classes while the Dining and Culinary Services department illustrates these commitments through constant innovative concern for local, sustainable, and healthy food choices.
-The respect and care for diverse bodies, all equally valued, is demonstrated through many individual courses taught across the curriculum and strong support through the Diversity Center, Campus Ministry, Veterans Affairs, International Education, and Disability Support Services.
+The respect and care for diverse bodies, all equally valued, is demonstrated through many individual courses taught across the curriculum and strong support through the Center for Diversity Justice and Sustainability, Campus Ministry, Veterans Affairs, International Education, and Office of Accessibility and Accommodation.
 Care for the earth is honored through Environmental Studies and through PLU’s commitments to sustainability in buildings, waste management and recycling, composting, and its long time membership in the Association for the Advancement of Sustainability in Higher Education.